vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 - **Normalization**: Options to normalize the values of the histograms.
 - **Scale adjustement**: Options to adjust the horizontal and vertical scale of the histograms.
 - **Bin configuration**: Number of bins to group values and histogram zoom factor.
-- **Data inspector**: Shows the value of the current visualization point.
+- **Data inspector**: Shows the value of the current visualization point in the timeline.
 - **Rule configuration**: Lets the user set the number of divisions in the histogram timeline.

 Selecting one of the histograms will show its values in the histogram focus widget and send the ids of the selected group via ZeroEQ.